muellan/numeric/README.md

 Collection of numeric facilities for C++

+Note:
+All classes and functions are work in progress.
+Interfaces are still likely to change over time and documentation is very poor so far.

+All components are header-only.

 Generic classes
   - safe angle
   - choice (provides arithmetic modulo N)
+  - interval (incl. interval arithmetic)
   - quantity (unsigned integer with bounds check and infinity type)
-  - interval (incl. interval arithmetic)
+  - bounded number
   - rational number
   - dual number
   - split-complex number